inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/SECURITY.md

 The srcdoc iframe has an opaque origin so it cannot access the host's IndexedDB directly.
 The iframe's ephemeral Repo is created without `IndexedDBStorageAdapter`.
 Good — this is safe.

 **However:** The host Repo connected via `MessageChannelNetworkAdapter` at `index.ts:562` is backed by IndexedDB.
-Since there's no document-level filtering (vulnerability #2), a tool can use the repo channel to reach documents that are only in IndexedDB (never explicitly loaded in the current session).
-The tool doesn't touch IndexedDB directly, but effectively has read/write access to its contents through the repo.
+A tool that knows a document ID can use `repo.find()` to sync it from IndexedDB via the host repo.
+The tool doesn't touch IndexedDB directly, but has read/write access to any document it can discover (see #2 for how document IDs can be obtained).

 **Clearing IndexedDB:** A tool cannot directly call `indexedDB.deleteDatabase()` on the host's databases (opaque origin prevents it).
-But via vulnerability #2, a tool could **corrupt or delete document contents** via `handle.change()` on any document, which the host repo would persist to IndexedDB.
-This is functionally equivalent to clearing data.
+But a tool could corrupt document contents via `handle.change()` on any document it has a handle to, which the host repo would persist to IndexedDB.

-Note that vulnerability #1 (host-context plugin execution) makes this even worse — a malicious plugin entry module runs in the host context and *can* call `indexedDB.deleteDatabase()` directly.
+Note that vulnerability #1 (host-context plugin execution) makes this worse — a malicious plugin entry module runs in the host context and *can* call `indexedDB.deleteDatabase()` directly.

 ## 8. `eval` / dynamic code execution in the iframe (LOW)